worlddemocrats/federation/CONSTITUTION.md

 - **Innovation and Adaptability:** We foster a culture of innovation and adaptability, and staying responsive to political shifts, societal changes, and emerging global challenges.
 We embrace cutting-edge technologies, methods, and ideas.

-- **Openness, Transparency, and Accountability:** We operate with unwavering commitment to honesty, transparency, and accountability, ensuring that our actions and policies are guided by the best interests of our members and the global community we serve.
+- **Openness, Transparency, and Accountability:** We operate with unwavering commitment to openness, transparency, and accountability, ensuring that our actions and policies are guided by the best interests of our members and the global community we serve.

 ## Article III – Membership